History of the Hare Krishna Movement

 In 1965, the prominent emissary of India's spiritual teachings, His Divine Grace A.C.
 Bhaktivedanta Swami Srila Prabhupada Prabhupada (1896-1977) brought Sri Chaitanya's movement to the West and founded ISKCON in New York City under seemingly humble circumstances.
 Here's a brief time line of ISKCON's recent history.

-- In 1965, at the advanced age of 69, on the order of his spiritual master, A.C.
-Bhaktivedanta Swami Prabhupada left the holy land of Vrindavan, India, to spread Krishna's message in the West.
+- In 1965, at the age of 69, A.C.
+Bhaktivedanta Swami Prabhupada left the holy land of Vrindavan, India, to spread Krishna's message in the West on the order of his spiritual master.
 He arrived in Boston by freight ship, carrying $7 in change and a trunk of books about Krishna.
 For the first year he struggled alone, booking speaking engagements at yoga studios, YMCAs, and bohemian artists' lofts, while living in the homes of people he met who sympathized with his cause and would give him temporary residence.
 He would often take a small bongo drum and sit under a tree in a public park to chant the holy names of Krishna.
 Curious onlookers would gather.
 Some joined in the chanting.
 Some began to take an active interest in his mission.

 - From 1966 to 1968, as more and more spiritual seekers became attracted to Krishna consciousness, he opened ISKCON temples in New York, Los Angeles, San Francisco, Seattle, Montreal, and Santa Fe, New Mexico.